Art Matters in Bishop

 This day of the year is one of only two days every year that US Highway 395 is closed through the heart of town.
 On this day the Annual Christmas Parade begins at 4:30pm on the south end of town and rolls through downtown as the sun sets behind the snowcapped Sierra Nevada.

-As night falls and the parade concludes, the Tree Lighting ceremony at 6pm signals that start of the Night of Lights Street Festival.
+As night falls and the parade concludes, the Tree Lighting ceremony at 6pm signals the start of the Night of Lights Street Festival.
 Participating businesses along Main Street and nearby downtown stay open late and offer special holiday deals and treats.
 Many merchants provide space for local artists and performers to show or present their art form during this fun and sparkling night.
 Take a leisurely stroll along the half-mile of downtown Main Street and stop at a warming fire along the way and join in the caroling.

 Cardinal Village Christmas Festival